SuperOfficeDocs/contribution/markdown-guide/code-in-docs.md

 * SQL commands
 * NuGet package names

 It's not always obvious what qualifies as code.
-If in doubt, see [Text formatting guidelines](text-formatting-guidelines.md).
+If in doubt, see [text formatting guidelines][1].

 ### Placeholders